Dorit Beinisch: Background

 Beinisch was awarded "Doctor of Humane Letters-Honoris Causa"by The "Hebrew Union College"Jerusalem, on November 14th,2012.

 Dorit Beinisch is a member as an Officer at The French "National Order of the Legion of Honour" since December 17, 2012.
 On December 30, 2012, Beinisch was awarded as a knight of The Movement for Quality Government in Israel.

 On May 8, 2013, Beinisch was awarded "Honorary Citizen of Jerusalem".
 On June 13, she was awarded "Honorary Fellowship" by the Tel Aviv-Yafo Academic College.
 In May 2015 Beinisch received an honorary award from The Holon Technological Institute.
-Beinisch was nominated in May 2013 The Chancellor of the Open University of Israel and chairwoman of its Council.
+Beinisch was nominated in May 2013 as The Chancellor of the Open University of Israel and chairwoman of its Council.

+In March 2023, Beinisch was named as “honorary citizen of Tel Aviv -Yaffo”.

 From 2012–2014, she taught a seminar on national security judging at the Center on Law and Security (CLS) with Samuel Rascoff and Andrew Weissmann at NYU Law as a distinguished global fellow and a senior fellow.

+Beinisch is a critic of the Israeli government’s judicial reform initiative, citing that it threatens the independence of the judiciary.